cuhsat/pssst/doc/api/api.md

 ### Delete

 Deletes the user.
-All boxes of the user will also be deleted and all message in there will be lost.
+All messages of the user will also be deleted.
 Messages pushed by the user will not be affected.
 The name of this user will be locked and can not be used afterwards for by other users.

 #### Request